Achievable logoAchievable logo

 *Although these prohibitions are specifically for solicitors of federal-covered advisers, you can assume the same applies at the state level.

-You may have noticed two big omissions from the state-based solicitor rule.
+Two major items from the state-based solicitor rule are not included here.
 First, solicitors are not required to be registered as IARs.
 Second, there is no brochure delivery requirement for promoters.
-Given the adviser must provide the brochure to the client, the SEC felt forcing the solicitor to deliver it was redundant.
-As discussed above, the promoter must make disclosures at the time of solicitation.
-The SEC rule specifically states the disclosures must be made “clearly and prominently,” but does not explicitly require them to be put in writing.
+Because the adviser must provide the brochure to the client, the SEC viewed a separate brochure-delivery requirement for the solicitor as redundant.
+As discussed above, the promoter must still make disclosures at the time of solicitation.
+The SEC rule says these disclosures must be made “clearly and prominently,” but it does not explicitly require them to be in writing.

 Sidenote